I love working on home furniture and like giving tips to others.

-I remember we bought our six-foot pine table when our first child was born.
+I remember we bought our 6-foot pine table when our first child was born.
 It seemed enormous to us!
 Two young people and a tiny baby, why did we buy so big?

 I looked into new tables.
-But with three active boys, I didn't want something so fine that I'd always be fretting about glass marks, spills and scratches.
-I also didn't particularly want to drop grand or two on a piece of furniture.
+But with three active boys, I didn't want something so fine that I'd always be fretting about glass marks, spills, and scratches.
+I also didn't particularly want to drop a grand or two on a piece of furniture.

 But we found a solution for a beautiful new table that is so easy and inexpensive, it's just ridiculous!

-It's Easy to Make Your Existing Table Bigger with a 4'x8' Board
+Make Your Existing Table Bigger With a 4' x 8' Board

 Simply overlay your existing table with a larger board that has an attractive veneer on one face—this is birch.
 Stain and gloss the top to match the existing legs (or stain and gloss the legs too like we did).